Average Product Manager Salary in India in 2025 [For Freshers & Experienced]

 Also Read: How to Learn Artificial Intelligence: Steps to Get Started

-Now, let’s look at how the average product manager's salary varies across different cities in India.
+Now, let’s look at how the average product manager salary per month and annum varies across different cities in India.

 The average salary of a product manager in India differs significantly by city, influenced by regional tech ecosystems, startup density, product-led growth culture, and cost of living.
 In 2025, the role will be shaped by digital product adoption, customer experience priorities, and the expansion of SaaS and AI-based platforms across industries.
 Here is a detailed breakdown of the average salary of a product manager in major Indian cities.